 Under ASC 606, an entity recognizes revenue when or as it satisfies a performance obligation by transferring software license or software services to the customer, either at a point in time or over time.
 We recognize our revenues from software sales at a point in time upon delivery of a software license.
 The software license is considered a distinct performance obligation, as the customer can benefit from the software on its own.
 Revenues from contracts that involve significant customization to customer-specific specifications are performance obligations the we generally account for as performance obligations satisfied over time.
 The underlying deliverable is owned and controlled by the customer and does not create an asset with an alternative use to us.
 We recognize revenue of such contracts over time using cost inputs, which recognize revenue and gross profit as work is performed based on a ratio between actual costs incurred compared to the total estimated costs for the contract, to measure progress toward completion of its performance obligations, which is similar to the method prior to the adoption of ASC 606.
 Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are first determined, in the amount of the estimated loss for the entire contract.
-During the years ended December 31, 2017, 2018 and 2019, no material estimated losses were identified.
-In addition, we provide professional services that do not involve significant customization to customer-specific specifications.
-For contracts that do not involve significant customization to customer-specific specifications (typically staffing or consulting services) revenue is recognized as the services are performed, either on a straight-line basis or based on the hours of services that were provided to the customer, in accordance with the terms of the contracts.
+During the years ended December 31, 2018, 2019 and 2020, no material estimated losses were identified.
+In addition, we provide professional services that do not involve significant customization to customer-specific specifications (typically staffing or consulting services) revenue is recognized as the services are performed, either on a straight-line basis or based on the hours of services that were provided to the customer, in accordance with the terms of the contracts.